roiacult/BackdropLayout/README.md

 `app:back_layout` : id of back layout (required)

-`app:toolbarId` : id of toolbarwhen this attribute is specified BackdropLayout will automatically handle click event on toolbar and change state of backdroplayout and navigation icon according to the click
+`app:toolbarId` : id of toolbar when this attribute is specified BackdropLayout will automatically handle click event on toolbar and change state of backdroplayout and navigation icon according to the click